Hacker0x01/docs.hackerone.com/docs/programs/public-vs-private.md

 ---
-title: "Private vs Public"
+title: "Private vs Public Programs"
-path: "/programs/private-vs-public.html"
+path: "/programs/private-vs-public-programs.html"
-id: "programs/private-vs-public"
+id: "programs/private-vs-public-programs"
 ---

 Programs on HackerOne can elect to either be a public or a private program.